yourbasic/api/README.md

 is built from functions.
 If you can find a nice design using functions only, good for you.

-(I'm talking about pure functions here, the one that always produce the same output given the same input; not the ones that output the time of day or some other nasty surprise.)
+(I'm talking about pure functions here, the ones that always produce the same output given the same input; not the ones that output the time of day or some other nasty surprise.)